revature-js/innkeeper/README.md

 - Created a portal with Angular to provide features
 - Develop UI dashboard for each service using Angular framework and Bootstrap styles
 - Leveraged Angular Routing for navigating the application
-- Wrote Angular components for controllers, directives, and service factories
+- Wrote Angular components for controllers, directives, and service factories using JavaScript syntax
 - Developed Express web services to provide JSON data
 - Incorporated security using Passport running on Node
 - Wrote data access modules to access MongoDB using a NodeDriver